emin-alizada/GW-AI-Project2-Graph-Coloring/readme.md

     npm run code

-To test the application run the following command:
+To run the unit tests run the following command:

     npm run test